-NHR vs IFICI vs Standard: Which Portugal Tax Regime Saves You Most?
+NHR vs IFICI vs Standard: Which Portugal Regime Wins?

 An honest side-by-side comparison of Portugal's three personal tax regimes - what each one actually does, who qualifies, and how much you save (or don't).